 Artificial Intelligence

 Artificial intelligence (AI) has existed for decades.
 AI replicates human intelligence by leveraging computers and machines to complete problem-solving and decision-making tasks.
-While AI is not a new concept, the field of higher education has had to adapt to the proliferation of generative AI tools, such as Chat GPT.
+While AI is not a new concept, the field of higher education has had to adapt to the proliferation of generative AI tools, such as Chat GPT and Microsoft Copilot.

 • Help the University community gain an understanding of Artificial Intelligence

-• Share curated resources related to AI in Higher Education
+• Share Task Force reports curated resources related to AI in Higher Education

 • Provide information to assist AU community members as they make decisions related to AI use